jytjyt05/Teeth-Seg/README.md

 # Overview

 <!-- ABOUT THE PROJECT -->
-This project identifies teeth in X-ray images using instance segmentation and colored labelling.
-It originally used a **PyTorch** based **Unet** for the model but had accuracy less than **80%**.
-As the main developer, to improve the project's performance, I modified the project by using a **Res-Unet** model instead and achieved **90%** accuracy with a Dice Score of 91.
+This project identifies teeth in X-ray images using instance segmentation and colored labeling.
+It originally used a **PyTorch** based **Unet** for the model but had an accuracy of less than **80%**.
+As the main developer, to improve the project's performance, I modified the project by using a **Res-Unet** model instead and achieved **90%** accuracy with a Dice Score of 91
-<br><br>This project was originally created by 3 computer science undergraduates from Boston College: _Yuting Ji, Robert Smithers, and Danilla Zunic_.
+<br><br>This project was originally created by three computer science undergraduates from Boston College: _Yuting Ji, Robert Smithers, and Danilla Zunic_

 <div id="top"></div>